belicekm/parcel-plugin-handlebars-precompile/README.md

 # Caveats

+- Use `--no-cache` when calling parcel with this plugin.
-`--no-cache`: There is an [issue](https://github.com/parcel-bundler/parcel/issues/933) with parcel caching causing troubles with javascript output so until resolved I recommend `--no-cache` option to be used when calling `parcel build ...`.
+  There is an [issue](https://github.com/parcel-bundler/parcel/issues/933) with parcel caching causing troubles with javascript output.
+- Right now compatible only with `parcel@1.8.1`

 # Credits
  - [Handlebars](https://handlebarsjs.com/) - A templates on steroids.